j-info/ctfsite/walkthroughs/2022-04-22-UltraTech.md

 r00t
 ```

 I check `sudo -l` but we're not allowed.
-Looking for SUID files shows us nothing interesting.
+Looking for SUID and SGID files shows us nothing interesting.
 Nothing good under capabilities either.
 We do however see that we have the **docker** group:

 ```
 uid=1001(r00t) gid=1001(r00t) groups=1001(r00t),116(docker)